 Made famous for the parties, beautiful people and one of the most beautiful beaches in Florida, Miami is Florida’s most vibrant melting pot of culture and an epicenter of fun.
 A perfect combination of culture, language, and fine dining, Miami knows how to appreciate the finer things in life with endless entertainment and cultural activities.
 Join the revelry on South Beach, visit the graffiti art at Wynwood, or explore diverse underwater marine life at Key Biscayne.
 Don’t forget to visit the alligator-filled swamps of the Everglades National Park and catch a glimpse of Florida’s most pristine natural ecosystem.

-One of the most beloved cities on the list for its long list of theme park attractions, Orlando is a family friendly vacation destination with activities that are sure to please all members of the family.
-Disney World, Universal, and Sea World are big crowd-pleasers for their thrills and roller coasters, but don’t forget about the unique and historically important Kennedy Space Center where you can see where the shuttle launched or have lunch with an Astronaut.
+One of the most beloved cities on the list for its long list of theme park attractions, Orlando is a family-friendly vacation destination with activities that are sure to please all members of the family.
+Disney World, Universal, and Sea World are big crowd-pleasers for their thrills and roller coasters but don’t forget about the unique and historically important Kennedy Space Center where you can see where the shuttle launched or have lunch with an Astronaut.
 Nature lovers will also enjoy the crystal clear waters at nearby Wekiwa Springs and Rock Springs.
 Make sure to get all the necessary tips for your first visit to Disney World to make the most out of your trip.
-If you’re looking for incredible Orlando dining options, you won’t be disappointed, and you may even find time to visit one of Orlando’s best-kept secret restaurants.

 Sarasota has been dubbed “Florida’s Culture Coast,” and it’s easy to see why.
 It was the home of circus king John Ringling and his wife Mable.
 You can tour his famed mansion, the Ca’d’Zan and also walk through the Ringling Museum to get a firsthand look at their immense art collection.
 The main draw, however, has to be the luxurious beaches nearby.
 Siesta Key, rated the #1 beach in the nation, is famous for its cool quartz sand.
 Factor in delicious local eateries, and it’s clear why Sarasota is a must-visit Florida destination.

 Pensacola is the westernmost city in the Florida panhandle, which is why it’s nicknamed the “western gate to the sunshine state.”
-It’s known for its brilliant white sand and turquoise water.
-Considered the epicenter of Florida’s Gulf Coast, it has postcard-worthy beaches that consistently rank at the top of Florida’s most beautiful landscapes.
-You are spoiled for choice with natural beauty, as Pensacola is situated near the preserved Gulf Islands National Seashore that includes offshore barrier islands with emerald waters, white powdery sand, and miles of undeveloped coastline.
+It’s easy to see why it’s a top-rated beach in Florida’s Panhandle with its known brilliant white sand and turquoise water.
+Considered the epicenter of Florida’s Gulf Coast, it has postcard-worthy beaches, and you are spoiled for choice with natural beauty.
+Pensacola is situated near the preserved Gulf Islands National Seashore, which includes offshore barrier islands with emerald waters, white powdery sand, and miles of undeveloped coastline.
 Many pilots including Neil Armstrong and John Glenn received their training at the Naval Air Station Pensacola, and it is the station of the Blue Angels.

 Not only is Mount Dora one of the most popular small towns in the Sunshine State but it’s also is in a great location for exploration opportunities.
-Laid back with Old Florida vibes, here you’ll find vintage clapboard houses and charming B&B’s set among antique shops and delightful cafes.
-In fact, the antiquing is one of this cozy towns biggest draws, as they have regular antique extravaganzas and.
-An arm’s length from the bustling of Orlando, Mount Dora is also an hour away from the lush Ocala National Forest where you’ll find Silver Glen Springs and Juniper Springs, two of the best natural swimming holes in the state.
+Laidback with Old Florida vibes, here you’ll find vintage clapboard houses and charming B&B’s set among antique shops and delightful cafes.
+In fact, antiquing is one of this cozy town’s biggest draws, as they have regular antique extravaganzas and.
+An arm’s length from the bustling of Orlando, Mount Dora is also an hour away from the lush Ocala National Forest where you’ll find Silver Glen Springs and Juniper Springs, two of the best natural springs in Central Florida.

-As you can see by the above photo, Destin is more than worthy of its nickname “The Emerald Coast.”
+As you can see by the photo, Destin is more than worthy of its nickname “The Emerald Coast.”
 Henderson Beach State Park is a local beach sanctuary and you must take the time to walk along its boardwalk.
-Kids and adults alike will enjoy paying a visit to Big Kahuna’s Water Park.
+Kids and adults alike will enjoy paying a visit to Big Kahuna’s Water Park, one of the best water parks in Florida.
 Dolphin watching is a must, as the clear waters and friendly marine life are sure to be the highlight of your trip.
 Equestrian enthusiasts will be thrilled by the local riding trails, and attractions that focus on Destin’s rich history will make for an enlightening experience.

-A laid back beach town with charming vibes, Sanibel Island is known for its world-class shelling.
-In fact, Travel + Leisure Magazine named it the best shelling spot in North America.
-People traveling from all over the world to scour the beaches for unique pieces of treasure that wash up ashore.
+A laid-back beach town with charming vibes, Sanibel Island is known as the Sea Shell Capital of the World.
+People travel from all over the world to scour the beaches for unique pieces of treasure that wash up ashore.
 With a lack of chain stores, stop lights, and fast food joints, Sanibel maintains a cozy, small-town Florida vibe with preserved natural beauty in the midst of its popularity.
 Favorite activities on the island include biking through the JN Ding Darling National Wildlife Refuge for wildlife viewing, spotting manatees at Lovers Key State Park, and exploring its sister barrier island Captiva Island.